scottHankcheng/GeoMag/README.md

 ### Geo-200K Dataset

 **Geo-200K** is a large-scale synthetic dataset for video motion magnification.
 This dataset contains 200K samples with diverse geometric transformations and will be made publicly available soon.

+ **Note:** The full Geo-200K dataset will be released after paper acceptance for use by fellow researchers.

 ### Dataset Structure